JacobMoeller/AutoGrader/README.md

 #### Installation:
 Requires [Docker CE](https://docs.docker.com/install/) to run.

+- If you are using Linux and running with *sudo*, please configure Linux to [run Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).
+(Sudo does not resolve ${PWD} correctly and it will have issues creating the mount point for Django.)
-(If you are using a Windows machine, you may need to [upgrade to Education](https://potsdam.onthehub.com/) to run Docker for Windows.)
+- If you are using a Windows machine, you may need to [upgrade to Education](https://potsdam.onthehub.com/) to run Docker for Windows.

 After configuring Docker, build the image with docker-compose:
 ```